Yasteer/3-Phase-Controlled-Rectifier-/README.md

 ---

 ### 1.2 Circuit Configuration
-The supply to the circuit shall mimic the typical South African three phase supply - three phases at 50Hz, 120 degrees apart, with an amplitude of 230V.
+The supply to the circuit shall mimic the typical South-African three phase supply - three phases at 50Hz, 120 degrees apart, with an amplitude of 230V.

 ![Three Phase Supply](Pictures/Supply.PNG)